What Two Numbers Multiply to 36? A Deep Dive into Factors and Multiplication

 Beyond Two Numbers: Exploring Multiple Factors

 The initial question focused on finding two numbers that multiply to 36.
-However, we can expand this to explore combinations of more than two factors.
+Still, we can expand this to explore combinations of more than two factors.
 Using the prime factorization (2² x 3²), we can see numerous possibilities:

 - 2 x 2 x 9